gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 ### CSS

 The style which can be used to style the HTML/SVG document.
-Gets added next to the html document.
+Gets added before to the HTML/SVG document.

 ```html
 #shadow-root